netzay/netzay.github.io/_posts/2019-07-07-getting_organized.markdown

 I began to build out my portfolio site as well this week as having  a strong web presence is appearing ever more important.
 This is especially true for someone like myself who has a very quiet web presence using solely LinkedIn and Instagram the most often.
 Creating a Portfolio site at this point in my career is a must it seems and will be a fun change of pace.

-**Goal Points to hit each day:
+Goal points to hit each day:
-Morning:
 * Codewars practice
 * LinkedIn outreach
 * GitHub commits
-Afternoon:
-* Exercise
-* Self care (getting outside)
-Evening:
 * Portfolio site
 * Interview question review
 * Learn something new
+* Exercise
+* Self care